-The operation plan involves the NC operations to be performed on the stock, including selection of part setup origin, where G-code program zero is located.
-Also included is choosing tools, defining machining parameters, such as feedrate, stepover, depth of cut, etc. Note that operation plan can be automatically determined by the technology database of CAMWorks as long as a machinable feature is extracted or identified manually.
-Users may make changes to any part of the operation plan, for instance, choosing a different tool (also called cutter, or cutting tool in the book), entering a smaller or larger feedrate, adjusting depth of cut, etc. After an operation plan is defined, CAMWorks generates toolpath automatically.
-Users may simulate material removal process, step through machining toolpath, and review important machining operation information, such as machining time that contributes largely to the product cost.
+Note that operation plans are automatically determined by the technology database of CAMWorks as long as a machinable feature is extracted automatically or identified manually.
+Users may make changes to any part of the operation plan, for instance, choosing a different tool (also called cutter, or cutting tool in the book), entering a different feedrate, adjusting depth of cut, etc. After an operation plan is defined, CAMWorks generates toolpath automatically.
+Users may simulate material removal process, step through machining toolpath, and review important machining operation information, such as machining time that contributes partially to the product cost.

 The design model (also called part, design part or target part in this book), which is a SOLIDWORKS part representing the perfectly finished product, is used as the basis for all machining operations.
-Machinable features are extracted or identified on the design model as references for individual toolpaths.
+Machinable features are extracted automatically or identified interactively on the design model as references for individual toolpaths.
 By referencing the geometry of the design model, an associative link between the design model and the stock is established.
 Because of this link, when the design model is changed, all associated machining operations are updated to reflect the change.

 The following example, a block with a pocket and eight holes shown in Figure 1.2, illustrates the concept of conducting virtual machining using CAMWorks.
-The design model consists of a base block (a boss extrude solid feature) with a pocket and eight holes that can be machined from a rectangular block (the raw stock shown in Figure 1.3) through pocket milling and hole drilling operations, respectively.
+The design model consists of a base block (a boss extrude solid feature) with a pocket and eight holes that can be machined from a stock of rectangular block (the raw stock shown in Figure 1.3) through pocket milling and hole drilling operations, respectively.
 A generic NC machine Mill-in.
 (3-axis mill of inch system) available in CAMWorks is chosen to carry out the machining operations.
-For example, toolpaths for machining the pocket (both rough and contour milling operations), as shown in Figure 1.4, can be generated referring to the part setup origin at the top left corner of the stock (see Figure 1.3).
-Users can step through the toolpaths, for example, the contour milling operation for cutting the pocket with tool holder turned on for display, as shown in Figure 1.5.
-The material removal simulation of the same toolpath can also be carried out like that of Figure 1.6.
+For example, toolpaths for machining the pocket (both rough and contour milling operations), as shown in Figure 1.4, can be generated referring to the part setup origin located at the top left corner of the stock (see Figure 1.3).